 #4 Acceptance of psychological & physical discomfort related to activity

-The Physical Activity Acceptance Questionnaire (PAAQ) was used to assess to which extent participants were able to accept or tolerate physical or psychological discomfort that often is associated with moderate or vigorous exercise.
+The Physical Activity Acceptance Questionnaire (PAAQ) was used to assess the extent to which participants were able to accept or tolerate physical or psychological discomfort that often is associated with moderate or vigorous exercise.

 What were the main findings?

-While both groups showed similar increases in PA levels (HEPA and self-reported PA) over time, the ACT intervention was superior in helping people adopt a positive attitude towards PA and better tolerate the discomfort sometimes associated with PA or exercise.
+While both groups showed similar increases in PA levels (HEPA and self-reported PA) over time, the ACT intervention was superior in helping people adopt a positive attitude towards PA, while better tolerating the discomfort sometimes associated with PA or exercise.